agougousis/js-lru/README.md

 Useful when you want to limit use of memory to only hold commonly-used things.

-Optionally, a maximum lifetime can be defined for cached entries.
+On the top of LRU functionality, a maximum lifetime can be defined for cached entries.
 The expired entries are removed in a 'lazy' way.
 This means that when an entry expires it is not removed automatically.
 But the expired entry will be removed if someone tries to retrieve it (through the get() method) or check if it is still in cache (throught the has() method).
 So, an item that is expired will never be used.

 ## Terminology & design